yesequin/Google_Data_Analytics_Course/README.md

     - The data.frame() function takes vectors as input.
     - When you use the extract operator [] on a data frame, it takes two arguments: the row(s) and column(s) you’d like to extract, separated by a comma.

+    There are many ways to create a Date Frame.
+One of the most common is to create individual vectors of data and then combine them into a data frame using the `data.frame()` function.

+    ```r
+    #Example of Creating a DataFrame manually:
+    names <- c("Peter", "Jennifer", "Julie", "Alex") #First, create a vector of names
+    age <- c(15, 19, 21, 25) #Then create a vector of ages
+    people <- data.frame(names, age) #With these two vectors, you can create a new data frame called `people`.
+    ```

+    There are some important things to know about DataFrames:

+    - Columns should be named.
+    - Data stored can be many different types, like numeric, factor, or character.
+    - Each column should contain the same number of data items.

+    ```r
+    str() #To see the information about the DataFrame structure
+    colnames() #To see the column names of the DataFrame
+    mutate(*DataFrame*, *NewColumnName=Values*) #To make changes to the DataFrame.
+Part of the dplyr package.
+    ```

+    ### Tibbles

+    Tibbles are like streamlined data frames that are automatically set to pull up only the first 10 rows of a dataset, and only as many columns as can fit on the screen.
+In the tidyverse, they:

+    - Never change the data types of the inputs.
+    - Never change the names of your variables.
+    - Never create row names
+    - Make printing in R easier.
+They’re automatically set to pull up only the first 10 rows and as many columns as fit on screen.

+    ```r
+    as_tibble() #To create a tibble from existing data
+    ```

     ### Files